anilabraham-IT/IntuneEDU/IntuneEDU/windows-autopilot-setup.md

 ## Next steps
 Find out about the newest Autopilot features and other changes in Intune for Education.
-See [What's new](whats-new-in-edu.md) for a monthly summary of of all new features in Intune for Education.
+See [What's new](whats-new-in-edu.md) for a monthly summary of all new features in Intune for Education.

 Make [changes to your groups](edu-device-remote-actions.md) and use [remote actions](edu-device-remote-actions.md) in Intune for Education.